 The BPTC centralised exams In Civil Litigation, Criminal Litigation and Professional Ethics that I should have sat in April were postponed.
 When will I next be able to take the BSB centralised exams?

 We have now confirmed that the exams will take place in August, and will be computer-based examinations.
-They will be delivered using Pearson VUE’s OnVUE secure global online proctoring system, which will enable students and transferring qualified lawyers to sit the exams remotely.
+They will be delivered using Pearson VUE’s OnVUE secure global online proctoring system and its global network of physical testing centres.
+This will enable students and transferring qualified lawyers to sit the exams in August.

-We have signed a contract with Pearson VUE to deliver the August assessments via OnVUE its online proctoring solution.
+We have signed a contract with Pearson VUE to deliver the August assessments via OnVUE its online proctoring solution and at its network of test centres.
 OnVUE uses a combination of artificial intelligence and live monitoring to ensure the exam is robustly guarded, deploying sophisticated security features such as face-matching technology, ID verification, session monitoring, browser lockdown and recordings.

 Such robust security measures provide assurance to students (both past and present), the profession, and the public who will rely on the services provided by these future barristers, that the 2020 cohort of BPTC graduates will have been assessed to as high a standard as those in previous years as they will have taken the exams that they were intended to take in a secure environment.
 The revised arrangements are fully supported and endorsed by the BPTC providers.

-The remote centralised exams will take place on the following dates:
+The centralised exams will take place on the following dates:

 - 17 and 18 August - Civil Litigation